notluca/mpbwiki/mpbradio1.md

 In 2024, MPB Radio 1 moved into newly renovated studios in **Castlebar**, which were designed to support digital broadcasting workflows and automation systems.
 These studios also support MPB Radio 2 operations, offering flexibility and scalability as the network grows.

+A **backup studio** is located in **Tilburg, the Netherlands**, provided through a close partnership with the **Brabant Radio Network**.
+This facility ensures continuity of service in case of technical issues at the main site in Ireland.

 ---

 ## MPB Radio Network